How to Make Soil Mix for Your Soil Blocks

 You can’t rely on traditional potting soil to make soil blocks—it doesn’t have the right consistency and the blocks will fall apart.

-The soil mixture for soil blocks needs to be able to maintain a solid shape when damp.
+The mixture for soil blocks needs to be able to maintain a solid shape when damp.

 Soil blocks are better known in Europe than in the U.S., so many of the recipes we have come from Great Britain.
 Let’s start with the easy one.

 Let us do the soil mixing for you.
-We’ve already concocted an organic soilless seed starting mixture to use in Speedling and Plantel trays, and it works equally well with the Soil Blockers.
+We’ve already formulated an organic soilless seed starting mixture to use in Speedling and Plantel trays, and it works equally well with the Soil Blockers.

-This marvelous mixture is called Quickroot and we offer it in small or huge bags.
+This marvelous mixture is called Quickroot and we offer it in 1 cubic foot bags or large 54 cubic foot bags.

 The ingredients include coconut coir fiber, vermiculite (no detected asbestos), organic green waste compost, bone meal, and soft rock phosphate.